exsilium/pxbee-trigger/README.md

 ## Firmware

 - Output file: `obj/trigger.abs.bin`
-- Upload the file via local XMODEM or use Over-the-air upgrade if the current firmware supports it
+- Upload the file via local XMODEM or use Over-the-air upgrade if the current firmware supports it (you can use [pxbee-fwup.js](https://github.com/exsilium/pxbee-fwup.js))
 - See further [Programmable XBee documentation](http://xbee-sdk-doc.readthedocs.io)

 ## Trigger